Figure 1: Spectrum Analyzer software for the HDO series oscilloscopes provides an intuitive user interface |

 In the case of the HDO oscilloscopes, entering Spectrum Analyzer mode is a simple matter of pushing the Spectrum Analyzer button, which brings up the Spectrum Analyzer dialog box (Figure 2).
 From there, you can select a source trace from any input channel, math operation, memory trace, or zoom trace.

-A closer look at the Spectrum Analyzer dialog box.
+Figure 2: A closer look at the Spectrum Analyzer dialog box. |

 The software offers three operating modes: Normal, Average, and Max Hold.
 Averaging is useful in reducing signal noise so you can see more carrier or harmonic detail.
 Max Hold helps with swept frequency measurements and in finding rare spurs.

-Shown at top right is the Spectrogram display; at top left is a table of detected peaks
+Figure 3: Shown at top right is the Spectrogram display; shown at top left and in the spectrum analyzer display is a number of selected peaks. |

 An important option is selection of weighting windows for the FFT.
 The software provides choices of Von Hann (Hanning), Hamming, Flat Top, and Blackman Harris.